sopherbear/startup/conflictTest.md

  Here's some initial text
 Here's a second line of text 4 u

-Monday I could wait til Tuesday
+Monday I could wait til tuesday
 Wednesday would be fine